Porsche Rennsport Reunion

 The Porsche Rennsport Reunion is an automotive event and the world's largest meeting of classic Porsche racing cars and their drivers.
-Porsche has been organising the Rennsport Reunion since 2001 to honour its own motorsport tradition.
-The event has been conceived by the former British racing driver Brian Redman and former Porsche Cars North America’s press spokesperson Bob Carlson.
+Porsche has been organizing the Rennsport Reunion since 2001 to honor its own motorsport tradition.
+The event was conceived by British former racing driver Brian Redman and former Porsche Cars North America’s press spokesperson Bob Carlson.

 History

-Rennsport Reunion is an event hosted since 2001 every 3 to 5 years in the United States.
-After the first three events were held on the east coast of the US, two events at Daytona International Speedway in Daytona Beach, Florida in 2004 and 2007 followed, before the event moved for Rennsport Reunion IV to the west coast in 2011.
+Rennsport Reunion is an event hosted since 2001 every three to five years in the United States.
+After the first three events were held on the east coast of the US, the event moved for Rennsport Reunion IV to the west coast in 2011.

 Rennsport Reunion I

 The first Porsche Rennsport Reunion event was held at Lime Rock Park, Connecticut in 2001.

 Rennsport Reunion II

 The Porsche Rennsport Reunion II was held at the Daytona International Speedway in 2004.

 Rennsport Reunion III

 The Porsche Rennsport Reunion III was held at the Daytona International Speedway in 2007.